JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/working-with-go-in-rust-through-ipc/index.md

 ```

 <details>
-  <summary>Variable Integer</summary>
+  <summary>What is a variable integer?</summary>

   While not part of the main blog post, I wanted to share a bit more about the variable integer length.
-Protobuf uses base-128[^3] varint to encode unsigned integers.
+In short, varint allows us to encode an integer using _one or more_ bytes.
+The integer we're encoding is the size of the protobuf message and protobuf uses base-128[^3] varint to encode unsigned integers.

   The lower 7 bits are for data, and the most-significant bit (MSB) is a continuation flag.
 Effectively telling us if there's more data we need to be aware of or if it's the final byte.

-  // TODO: Add a concrete example here
+  When we receive a message on the Rust side, we need to know the size of the message to consume from the socket.
 Here's the Rust snippet that handles this.
+It's quite unwieldy but I found it fun to write.

   ```rust
   // Reads a varint-encoded u64 from the given AsyncRead (e.g. your OwnedReadHalf).